Skip to contents

 y = c(40.75728, 55.95335),

-# Restrict to these features.
+# Restrict results to specific feature types.

 featuretypes = "POI,StreetInt",